fulcrumgenomics/fgbio/tools/develop/GroupReadsByUmi.md

 1. Templates are filtered if all reads for the template are unmapped
 2. Templates are filtered if any non-secondary, non-supplementary read has mapping quality < `min-map-q`
-3. Templates are filtered if R1 and R2 are mapped to different chromosomes and `--allow-inter-contig` is false
-4. Templates are filtered if any UMI sequence contains one or more `N` bases
+3. Templates are filtered if any UMI sequence contains one or more `N` bases
-5. Templates are filtered if `--min-umi-length` is specified and the UMI does not meet the length requirement
+4. Templates are filtered if `--min-umi-length` is specified and the UMI does not meet the length requirement
-6. Reads are filtered out if flagged as either secondary or supplementary
+5. Records are filtered out if flagged as either secondary or supplementary

 Grouping of UMIs is performed by one of four strategies: